-Ofev inhibits tyrosine kinase, an enzyme essential for signal transduction pathways that trigger growth factors like vascular endothelial growth factor receptor (VEGFR), fibroblast growth factor receptor (FGFR), and platelet derived growth factor receptor (PDGFR), which are secreted in excess amounts in patients with IPF.
+Ofev inhibits tyrosine kinase, an enzyme essential for signal transduction pathways that trigger growth factors like vascular endothelial growth factor receptor, fibroblast growth factor receptor, and platelet-derived growth factor receptor, which are produced in excess in IPF patients.

 These growth factors promote collagen production and deposition and control the differentiation, maturation, and proliferation of the fibroblasts, which eventually lead to the formation of scar tissue in the lungs.

-Boehringer Ingelheim says the recommended dose for Ofev is one capsule of 150 mg twice daily (300 mg per day).
+According to Boehringer Ingelheim, the recommended dose for Ofev is one capsule of 150 mg twice daily (300 mg per day).
 It is advised that patients take the capsules with food during or immediately before or after a meal.
-For patients who don’t tolerate the recommended dose of two 150 mg Ofev capsules per day, the daily dose may be reduced by their doctor.
+For patients who do not tolerate the recommended dose of two 150 mg Ofev capsules per day, the daily dose may be reduced by their doctor.

 Ofev is not recommended for patients with moderate or severe liver impairment.
 In patients with mild liver impairment (classified as Child-Pugh A), the recommended dose is 100 mg twice daily approximately 12 hours apart and taken with food.
 In these patients, liver enzymes (ALT, AST) and bilirubin should be monitored before and during treatment.